 Email deliverability tools are used to send transactional emails only.
-For example if a website visitor purchased an item from your eCommerce store, he will get an email with his receipt.
+For example, if a website visitor purchases an item from your eCommerce store, he will get an email with his receipt.

 Even though other choices excelled in some areas, SendGrid has a strong overall mix of crucial features.